alibaba/nquery/README.md

 please read the demo files `demo/demo.js`

-for a KV Strorage engine ,what you need to do is providing the query interfaces like:
+for a KV storage engine ,what you need to do is providing the query interfaces like:

   * `singleQuery`,
   * `rangeQuery`,
   * `likeQuery`

-for a SQL Strorage engine, you should realize a function like :
+for a SQL storage engine, you should realize a function like :

 ```js
 function query(str, function(err, data) {